As SC classes resume with online learning, 780 students remain missing

-COLUMBIA — South Carolina social workers have tracked down nearly 2,300 children in the last month, but almost 800 who went missing after schools closed in March remain unaccounted for as classes resume, according to the Department of Social Services.
+COLUMBIA — South Carolina social workers have tracked down nearly 2,300 children in the last month but nearly 800 more who went missing after schools closed in March remain unaccounted for as classes resume.

-"These diligent efforts have been unsuccessful in leading to face-to-face contact with these children/youth," reads his official report.
+"These diligent efforts have been unsuccessful in leading to face-to-face contact with these children/youth," reads Leach's official report.

+Search efforts have already determined 159 students on DSS' original list simply moved to another address, Leach told senators.

-When students are found, the goal is to address whatever barriers the students faced in the spring so they don't fall ever further behind as classes resume with mostly online instruction, he said.
+When students are found, the goal is to address whatever barriers they faced in the spring so they don't fall ever further behind as classes resume with mostly online instruction, he said.

 "We don't want to get in that same situation this school year," Leach said.
 "We cannot let some of our students fail. ...
 My worry is that the gap could increase and leave some families behind."